woutersf/git-nxt/README.md

 ## Done
 * Test for no tags (suggest 1.0.0)
 * When in repo with numeric tags, it suggests the next major, minor or patch.

+## Bonus
+If you want something faster tghan typing out git nxt, you can always use this alias:
+`alias gn=git nxt`
+It's in all your terminals if you also add it to ~/.zshrc